Quentin Quire: Powers and abilities

-Quentin Quire is an Omega-level mutant possessing advanced cognitive and telepathic abilities that enable him to organize and construct his thoughts at accelerated rates, overtly or covertly manipulate the minds of others, resist mind probes, and disable other forms of psychic manipulation.
+Quentin Quire is an Omega-level mutant with advanced telekinetic and telepathic abilities that enable him to organize and construct his thoughts at accelerated rates, overtly or covertly manipulate the minds of others, resist mind probes, and disable other forms of psychic manipulation.
 His level of psychic influence on others depends on the number of individuals he wishes to affect — his influence is strongest among fewer individuals and subtler in large numbers of people.
-Xavier explains that Quire's psychic powers are "deep, subtle, and he's able to influence minds around him".
-Emma Frost also states that his mind processes several thousand "brilliant" thoughts a second.
-Given that Quire is under the influence of the drug Kick for much of his time at the academy, it is unknown how much his power was being boosted by its effects.
-However, after the events of "Schism", Quire is shown to have most of his telepathic and telekinetic powers still intact, even without Kick.
-His powers also seem to continue to develop, as Quire is able to manifest and use a "psychic shotgun", as well as other weapons and objects, much in the same way other mutants (such as Psylocke) can manifest swords with their minds.
+Quire is able to manifest and use a "psychic shotgun", as well as other weapons and objects, much in the same way other psychic mutants (such as Psylocke) can manifest swords with their minds.
 He has also been shown to create an entire universe, which he calls "The Construct", within his mind, allowing him to imprison others within this world.

-In the miniseries X-Men: Phoenix – Endsong, Quire generates massive amounts of telekinetic energy which manifest in the form of tentacles, allowing him to break free of his containment chamber, blast through the Xavier School's foundation, pull Sophie's body out of the ground, restructure it a bit, instantly heal wounds on his body inflicted through Wolverine's claws, and fly at supersonic speed.

-Quentin Quire has existed without a body as a form of energy inside a jar,.
+Quire has existed without a body as a form of energy inside a jar.
 He is also depicted as being an alternate reality host of the Phoenix Force in the White Hot Room, suggesting that he can potentially be a host to the Phoenix.
-Quire is apparently destined to become a Phoenix Avatar in more than one reality as further revealed by the Battle of the Atom storyline, where an alternate future version of Quire is a member of the future X-Men as well as a Phoenix avatar, having taken the codename "Phoenix".
+Quire is apparently destined to become a Phoenix avatar in more than one reality as further revealed by the Battle of the Atom storyline, where an alternate future version of Quire is a member of the future X-Men as well as a Phoenix avatar.

-Quentin Quire has also been shown to be able to psychically project his consciousness while sleeping to speak with other telepaths and in dire situations escape death, as well as being able to transfer the energy of his consciousness into different organically made "shells".
+Quire has also been shown to be able to psychically project his consciousness while sleeping to speak with other telepaths and in dire situations escape death, as well as being able to transfer the energy of his consciousness into different organically made "shells".